 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
-BLS with airway management.
-However not all staff files contained the relevant certificates.
-Post inspection the principle dentist confirmed this was being reviewed.
+Immediate Life Support (ILS) training for sedation was also completed.

 Emergency equipment and medicines were available as described in recognised guidance.
-The practice need to develop records of their checks to make sure these were available, within their expiry date, and in working order.
-Post inspection the principal dentist confirmed this was being developed.
+Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.

 A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
+A risk assessment was in place for when the dental hygienist worked without chairside support.